ARTICLE 32

 1. It is strongly recommended that each home school have an adult as head timer‑scorer for all home meets.

 Section 5.
-PLAYOFFS
+POSTSEASON

 All tournaments are under the jurisdiction of the Rhode Island Interscholastic League and will be conducted according to the official NFHS Wrestling Rules, except for any special rules adopted by the RI Interscholastic League’s Principal’s Committee on Athletics.